The Hodge numbers of O'Grady 10 via Ng\^o strings: Introduction

+Note that (2) above is well-known and it is only included for completeness.
+Theorem B is here formulated only for a general genus $2$ K3 surface.
+In Section \ref{pmtB} we give the slightly more general statement (Theorem B$'$ on page \pageref{thmbprimo}), as well as its proof.

+After our paper appeared, the paper \cite{gklr} computed the Hodge structure of an irreducible holomorphic symplectic variety of $OG10$-type (in fact, the cohomology is even determined as a module over the so-called Loojenga-Lunts-Verbitsky algebra \cite{lo-lu,Verbitsky96}), conditionally to assuming that the odd Betti numbers are zero.
+Then the paper \cite{ffz} appeared, where it is shown that odd Betti numbers of $OG10$ are trivial.
+Our methods and those of \cite{gklr} are completely different and we view the two papers as complementary.

-We would like to thank E. Arbarello, K. Hulek, J. de Jong, R. Laza, E. Markman, L. Maxim, M. McLean, A. Toth, D. Varolin for conversations related to the topic of this paper.
-Mark Andrea de Cataldo, who is partially supported by NSF grant DMS-1600515, would like to thank the Max Planck Institute for Mathematics in Bonn and the Freiburg Research Institute for Advanced Studies for the perfect working conditions; the research leading to these results has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.
+{\bf Acknowledgments.} We would like to thank E. Arbarello, K. Hulek, J. de Jong, R. Laza, E. Markman, L. Maxim, M. McLean, A. Toth, D. Varolin for conversations related to the topic of this paper, as well as I. Grosse-Brauckmann for pointing out several typos.
+M. A. de Cataldo, who has been partially supported by NSF grants DMS 1600515 and 1901975, would like to thank the Max Planck Institute for Mathematics in Bonn and the Freiburg Research Institute for Advanced Studies for the perfect working conditions; the research leading to these results has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.
 [609305].
-Antonio Rapagnetta acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
-Giulia Sacc\`a would like to acknowledge partial support from NSF grant DMS-1801818.
+A. Rapagnetta acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
+G. Sacc\`a acknowledges partial support from NSF grant DMS-1801818.
+We would also like to thank the anonymous referee for many suggestions that have greatly improved the exposition of the paper.